Can You Pronounce These Five South Jersey Towns Correctly?

 Besides the NJ-specific "weird odysseys" like Wawa, scrapple, and pork roll, NJ also serves as home to towns with some pretty interesting names.
 What's worse than their names is the way you pronounce them.
 Some of the names look like they'd be pronounced the way you say the word.

+Have you ever heard of it?
+Mt.
+Ephraim is located up the Atlantic City Expressway towards Philly in Camden County.
 It's tempting to want to pronounce the 'e' in like 'eh'.
 However, this town's name is Mount 'ee-from', not Mount 'Eff-rum'.
+Long 'e', people!
 You'll hear people say it both ways, but make sure you're someone on the right side of the fence.

 It's not pronounced the Spanish way.
 Pronounce the 'ue' part of the word like you'd say "you".
 So, B(you)na.
 Or, as NJ.com writes, "Byoona"

 Oaklyn is another town in Camden County.
 If you're familiar with Runnemede, then from there, you're not too far away.
 In Bergen County, there's Oakland (pronounced Oak-lind), however, this is Oaklyn (oak-lin).
 That won't stop people from adding the 'd' at the end, though.

 Absecon, located in Atlantic County, is not an uncommon one for people to mess up.
 It's not Ab-sick-on, it's Ab-seek-en.
 Don't trust your GPS, especially if you use Apple Maps.
 It says the former, which is INCORRECT.
 Thanks for playing though, Apple.